tbarron/md5sum/README.md

 # md5sum

-This program displays md5 sums for files specified on the command line
+This program displays md5 sums for files specified on the command line.

 ## Example (default output)